-The Agricultural Marketing Agreement Act of 1937 authorized Federal Milk Marketing Orders (FMMOs), which have been modified many times since then, to help establish orderly marketing conditions to benefit dairy farmers and dairy product consumers.
-The program is administered by USDA Agricultural Marketing Service (AMS).
+The Agricultural Marketing Agreement Act of 1937 authorized Federal Milk Marketing Orders (FMMOs), which have been modified many times, to help establish orderly marketing conditions to benefit dairy farmers and dairy product consumers.
+The program is administered by USDA, Agricultural Marketing Service.
 A classified pricing system and revenue pooling are two key elements of FMMOs.
-The FMMOs set minimum prices paid by milk processors for milk used for fluid beverage purposes and manufactured dairy products.
-These minimum milk prices are set by formulas and change monthly as wholesale prices of major dairy commodities change.
-Minimum prices of milk used for fluid beverage purposes, as well as minimum prices for dairy farmers, differ according to a geographic price structure.
-For more information, see https://www.ams.usda.gov/rules-regulations/moa/dairy.
+FMMOs set minimum prices paid by milk processors for milk from dairy farmers.
+These minimum milk prices are set by formulas and change monthly to reflect wholesale prices of major dairy commodities.
+Minimum prices of milk used for fluid beverage purposes, as well as minimum prices paid to dairy farmers for their milk, differ according to a geographic price structure.
+For more information, see Federal Milk Marketing Orders.

-While most U.S. milk is marketed through FMMOs, some milk is marketed through similar State programs.
+Although most U.S. milk is marketed through FMMOs, some is marketed through similar State programs.
 Some milk is not included in either the Federal or a State program.

 Dairy Margin Coverage

 The Dairy Margin Coverage program (DMC) was established by the Agriculture Improvement Act of 2018 and replaced the Margin Protection Program for Dairy Producers (MPP-Dairy).
-Like MPP-Dairy, DMC is a voluntary program that offers protection to dairy producers when the difference between the U.S. all-milk price and the national average feed cost (as calculated by a formula) falls below a certain dollar amount selected by the dairy farmer.
-Compared to MPP-Dairy, DMC expands the margin protection options that dairy farmers may purchase, lowers cost coverage for the first 5 million pounds of covered milk production per year, and includes several other provisions to support dairy farmers.
-For more information, see https://www.fsa.usda.gov/programs-and-services/dairy-margin-coverage-program/index.
+DMC is a voluntary program that protects dairy producers when the difference between the U.S. all-milk price and the national average feed cost (as calculated by a formula) falls below a certain dollar amount selected by the dairy farmer.
+For more information, see Dairy Margin Coverage Program.

 Dairy Revenue Protection

-The Dairy Revenue Protection Program (Dairy-RP) is designed to insure against unexpected declines in the quarterly revenue from milk sales relative to a guaranteed coverage level.
-The expected revenue is based on futures prices for milk and dairy commodities and the amount of covered milk production elected by the dairy producer.
+The Dairy Revenue Protection program insures against unexpected declines in each participating operation’s quarterly revenue from milk sales relative to a guaranteed coverage level.
+The expected revenue is based on futures prices for milk or dairy products (depending upon an option chosen by the dairy producer) and the amount of covered milk production elected by the dairy producer.
 The covered milk production is indexed to the State or region where the dairy producer is located.
-The program is administered by the USDA Risk Management Agency (RMA).
-For more information, see https://www.rma.usda.gov/Policy-and-Procedure/Insurance-Plans/Livestock-Insurance-Plans.
+The program is administered by USDA, Risk Management Agency.
+For more information, see Livestock Insurance Plans.

 Livestock Gross Margin for Dairy Cattle

-The Livestock Gross Margin for Dairy Cattle Program (LGM-Dairy), another program administered by RMA, enables dairy farmers to purchase premium-subsidized margin insurance coverage based on futures prices for Class III milk, corn, and soybean meal.
+The Livestock Gross Margin for Dairy Cattle Program, administered by USDA, Risk Management Agency, enables dairy farmers to purchase premium-subsidized margin insurance coverage based on futures prices for Class III milk, corn, and soybean meal.
 The program provides flexibility on pounds covered, as well as on the quantities of corn and soybean meal per hundredweight of milk production.
 Participating farmers receive indemnities based on changes in their insured margins during the coverage period.
 Federal subsidies are based on the deductible chosen by the dairy farmer.
-For more information, see https://www.rma.usda.gov/Policy-and-Procedure/Insurance-Plans/Livestock-Insurance-Plans.
+For more information, see Livestock Insurance Plans.